 Consider the patience of others living in your house as well.
 Kids, spouses, mother-in-law, roommates, and even others are going to be affected by a dog.
 Make sure that everyone in the house training is comfortable with a new pet and prepared to deal with the frustrations that can come with dog owners.

-Kids and other pets are usually the toughest to work with as they can’t always understand the routines, rules, and behaviours of a new dog owner.
+Kids and other pets are usually the toughest to work with as they can’t always understand the routines, rules, and behaviors of a new dog owner.
 Make sure you are prepared to work with everyone to create a safe and suitable home for the whole family.

 Make the Right Choice for You and the Dog